tc39/proposal-esm-phase-imports/README.md

 ## Problem Statement

-This proposal seeks to solve the _static worker_ module analysis problem for JavaScript, through defining a suitable phase import for SourceTextModule.
+This proposal seeks to solve the _static worker_ module analysis problem for JavaScript, through defining suitable phase imports for Source Text Module.

 ## Motivation